zmike/zmike.github.io/_posts/2022-06-07-returning.md

 It turns out that if you use the phi, anything is possible.

-Here's a taste of how loads are handled:
+Here's a taste of how 64bit matrix loads are handled:

 ```c
 /* matrix types always come from array (row) derefs */